JuliaAI/MLJ.jl/doc/glossary.md

 (2) A fit-result (undefined until training)

-(3) Sources for training data, called *training arguments*.
-A training argument is either concrete data (eg, data frame) or *dynamic data*, as defined below.
+(3) *Training arguments* (one for each data argument of the model's associated `fit` method).
+A training argument is either a source node (see above) or a *learning node*, as defined below.

-(4) A cache object (undefined until training) for storing information required to restart an iterative model, for retraining with new model hyperparameters without repeating redundant computations, or for accesssing model-specific functionality (such as pruning a decision tree).
+(4) A cache object (undefined until training), for storing information that allows the model to be retrained without repeating unnecessary computations.

 (5) "Report" metadata, recording algorithm-specific statistics of training (eg, internal estimate of generalization error) or the results of calls to access model-specific functionality.

-(6) "Dependency" metadata, for recording dependencies on other trainable models implied by the training arguments (when they are dynamic data; see below).
+(6) "Dependency" metadata, for recording dependencies on other other trainable models that is implied by the training arguments (when they are not source nodes).

-### dynamic data
+### learning node

-A "trainable" data-like object consisting of:
+Essentially a trainable model wrapped in an assoicated operation (e.g., `predict` or `inverse_transform`.
+It detail, it consists of:

-(1) An operator, static or dynamic.
+(1) An operation, static or dynamic.

-(2) A trainable model, void if the operator is static.
+(2) A trainable model, void if the operation is static.

-(3) Connections to other dynamic or static data, specified by a list of **arguments** (one for each argument of the operator); each argument is data, dynamic or static.
+(3) Upstream connections to other learning or source nodes, specified by a list of *arguments* (one for each argument of the operation).

-(4) Metadata recording the dependencies of the object's trainable models, and the dependecies on other trainable models implied by its arguments.
+(4) Metadata recording the dependencies of the object's trainable model, and the dependecies on other trainable models implied by its arguments.

-The "data-like" behaviour of dynamic data is implemented by overloading Julia's indexing methods and is sketched [here](dynamic_data.md).

 ### learning network (implicity defined by dynamic data)

-A directed graph implicit in the specification of dynamic data.
-All nodes are dynamic data except for the source nodes, which are static.
-Something like a scikit-learn pipeline.
+A directed graph implicit in the specification of a learning node.

+### composite model

+A learning network codified as a model with attendent methods (`fit`, `update!` and, e.g, `predict`).